You have to Tantra Yoga

 Sacred Tantric Texts

 Tantra is a guide to spiritual liberation 'without the limits and constraints' of social religiosity.
-The meaning of the texts may seem obvious at first sight, but most of them use a language that must be interpreted, lived and implemented at different levels.
-According to tradition, everything has a physical, subtle and transcendent meaning, and the Devi with Her maya can confuse or illuminate.
-The non-pure person with an animal mentality is said to be predisposed to misunderstanding the meaning of the texts.
-The understanding of their hermetic language is found by going to the root of tantric philosophy, in which Shiva does not exist without Shakti, and yoga is the realization of the unity of all things.
+The meaning of the texts may seem obvious at first sight, but most of them use a language that must be interpreted, experienced and realized at different levels.
+According to tradition, everything has a physical, subtle and transcendent significance, and the Devi with Her maya can confuse or enlighten.
+It is said that the person who is not pure and with an animal mentality is predisposed to misunderstand the meaning of the texts.
+Understanding their hermetic language is found by going to the root of tantric philosophy, in which there is no Shiva without Shakti, and yoga is the realization of the unity of all things.

-The Kularnava Tantra is dedicated to the superior aspect of Shiva, called Ardhanarishvara.
-This aspect brings together Shiva and Shakti in a single form, and represents the union of the male and female principles, ida and pingala (ha-tha), of exhaled and inhaled breath.
-Each chapter is called ullasa or bliss, in reference to the divine nectar enjoyed by those who participate in the union of Shiva and Shakti
+The Kularnava Tantra is dedicated to the higher aspect of Shiva, called Ardhanarishvara.
+This aspect brings together Shiva and Shakti in a single form, and represents the union of the masculine and feminine principles, ida and pingala (ha-tha), of exhaled and inhaled breath.
+Each chapter is called ullasa or bliss, referring to the divine nectar enjoyed by those who participate in the union of Shiva and Shakti

 YONI TANTRA Bengal, India, ca. 1650

-Yoni Tantra is a sacred Bengal text (16th century) which deals mainly with the description of Yoni Puja, or "Mass of the Vulva"; one of the secret and esoteric tantric rituals dedicated to creating - and consuming - the sacred fluid called yonitattva (Skt., substance yoni).
+The Yoni Tantra is a sacred text of Bengal (16th century) which deals mainly with the description of Yoni Puja, or "Mass of the Vulva"; one of the secret and esoteric tantric rituals dedicated to creating - and consuming - the sacred fluid which is called yonitattva (Skt., yoni substance).
 According to this text, sexual union (mithunam) is an indispensable part of the tantric ritual and can be performed by and with women between the ages of twelve and sixty, married or not, except for a girl who is not yet menstruating.
-The text specifies nine types of women (navakanya) who can perform these rituals, but explicitly prohibits an incestuous mother / child constellation.
-In general, it promotes the use of the five makara and leaves the choice of partner, place and time to the practitioner.
-However, the male sadhaka is explicitly admonished "never to ridicule a yoni" and to treat all women well and never be offensive to them.
-In the following two quotations, it becomes clear why the text bears his name, showing that the yoni is truly the center of worship.
+The text specifies nine types of women (navakanya) who can perform these rituals, but explicitly forbids an incestuous mother / child constellation.
+In general, He promotes the use of the five makaras and leaves the choice of partner, place and time to the practitioner.
+However, the male sadhaka is explicitly cautioned to "never ridicule a yoni" and treat all women well and never be offensive to them.
+In the following two quotes, it becomes clear why the text bears his name, demonstrating that the yoni is truly the center of worship.

 The Devi Mahatmya text is a devotional text and its purpose is not to analyze divine forms or abstract ideas, but to praise.
-This accomplishes with a philosophical foundation, in which the female is the primordial creator; she is also the Tridevi as the secondary creator, the supporter and the destroyer.
-It is presented, through a language of praise, as the one who lives in all creatures, like the soul, like the power to know, the power of will and the power to act.
-It is consciousness of all living beings, it is intelligence, it is matter, and she is all that is form or emotion.
+This accomplishes with a philosophical foundation, in which the female is the primordial creator; she is also the Tridevi as the secondary creator, sustainer and destroyer.
+She is presented, through a language of praise, as the one who dwells in all creatures, as the soul, as the power to know, the power of will and the power to act.
+It is consciousness of all living beings, it is intelligence, it is matter, and it is all that is form or emotion.

-Śiva Saṃhitā, from Sanskrit means "The collection of Shiva ", is a text of Hatha Yoga by an unknown author in the eighteenth century .
-It is one of the main texts of Hatha Yoga, together with Gheraṇḍa Saṃhitā and Haṭhayoga Pradīpikā and is considered the most complete philosophical text of Hatha Yoga among those known.
-It is the most recent text and, first, deals with the concept that any adept can be able to practice yoga and benefit from it.
+Śiva Saṃhitā, from Sanskrit means "The collection of Shiva ", is a text of Hatha Yoga by an unknown author in XVIII century .
+It is one of the main Hatha Yoga texts, along with Gheraṇḍa Saṃhitā And Haṭhayoga Pradīpikā and it is considered the most complete philosophical text of Hatha Yoga among those known.
+It is the most recent text and, first, it addresses the concept that any adept may be able to practice yoga and to obtain benefits.

-The text is organized into 5 chapters (patala) for a total of 545 stanzas:
+The text is organized in 5 chapters (patala) for a total of 545 stanzas:

-1 the vital principle: the liberation and the psychological point of view of Hatha Yoga
+1 the vital principle: liberation and the psychological point of view of Hatha Yoga

-5 meditation: the obstacles that the practitioner encounters on the path of liberation, the four types of yoga, the invocation of the shadow, listening to the inner sound, the dhranana the esoteric energy centers (chakras), the raya-yoga , rajadihiraja-yoga, mantra.
+5 meditation: the obstacles that the practitioner encounters on the path of liberation, the four types of yoga, the invocation of the shadow, listening to the inner sound, the dharana the esoteric energy centers (chakras), the raja-yoga , the ràjadihiraja-yoga, the mantra.